BitcoinQnA/Bitcoiner.Guide/fork.md

 ---
 ```

+{:start="3"}
-- Start writing your article below the metadata.
+3. Start writing your article below the metadata.
 For example:

 > Foundation Devices is a hardware company that builds Bitcoin-centric tools that empower you to reclaim your digital sovereignty.
-They aimed to build a different kind of hardware company with an emphasis on open source and local manufacturing.
+They aimed to build a different kind of hardware company with an emphasis on Open Source and local manufacturing.
 This starts with Passport and Envoy – but they are just getting started!

+Articles on Bitcoiner.Guide use **Markdown Formatting**.
+Markdown is a lightweight markup language for creating formatted text.
+If you want to learn how to bold text, create lists and more, here is an excellent [guide](https://www.markdownguide.org/basic-syntax).

 To include images in your article:
 1. First, upload the image to the `assets > img`  directory in your project.